Ishikawwwa/YodaCode/MODEL_SELECTION.md

 ## 🎉 **Choose Your AI Model!**

-Yoda now supports **multiple GigaChat models** with different capabilities and performance characteristics.
+YACOR now supports **multiple GigaChat models** with different capabilities and performance characteristics.
 You can select the model that best fits your needs!

 ---